vcc-csc212/sp21-archive/_docs/labs/lab-09/lab-09.md

 ##### Complete Trees

 A Tree is classified as "Complete" if every Node other than the leaves have K children, with an exception for the last row.
-This last row must have all Leaf Nodes as far left as possible.
+This last row must have **all Leaf Nodes as far left as possible**.

 <p align="center">
   <img src="/labs/lab-09/images/complete-binary-tree.jpg"/>